 Bayer and Merck, or Bayer/Merck, have an active collaboration on sGC and may be targeting some of the same indications through a similar mechanism of action with one sGC stimulator, ADEMPAS® (riociguat), which has been approved for the treatment of Pulmonary Arterial Hypertension, or PAH, and Chronic Thromboembolic Pulmonary Hypertension, or CTEPH.
 Bayer/Merck are also evaluating sGC product candidates in a number of indications, including vericiguat for the treatment of heart failure.
 Such sGC products may compete directly with our own product candidates in our target indications.
-Because Bayer/Merck already have experience conducting successful clinical trials and obtaining regulatory approvals for an sGC product, they may be able to conduct clinical trials and obtain regulatory approvals for additional product candidates and target indications more quickly or efficiently than we can.
+Because Bayer/Merck already have experience conducting successful clinical trials and obtaining regulatory approvals for an sGC product, they may be able to conduct clinical trials and obtain regulatory approvals for an sGC product, they may be able to conduct clinical trials and obtain regulatory approvals for efficiently than we can.

 Furthermore, we are aware of a number of other approved products and late-stage product candidates for the treatment of our target indications.
-Two products have been approved to reduce the acute complications of SCD, such as painful crises, hydroxyurea (marketed as DROXIA® or SIKLOS®, as well as other generic forms) and ENDARI®, and Novartis, Global Blood Therapeutics, Imara, Pfizer, AstraZeneca, Sancilio and bluebird bio each have product candidates in various stages of clinical development for the treatment of SCD, any of which may compete with olinciguat, if approved.
-Similarly, three products have been approved for the treatment of DN, including AVAPRO®, CAPOTEN® and COZAAR®, and we are aware of clinical trials being conducted by AstraZeneca, Janssen and Bayer for the treatment of DN that might compete with praliciguat, if approved.
-Similarly, Novartis, Bayer/Merck and Eli Lilly/Boehringer Ingelheim each have product candidates in various stages of clinical development for the treatment HFpEF, any of which may also compete with praliciguat, if approved.
+Two products have been approved to reduce the acute complications of SCD, such as painful crises, hydroxyurea (marketed as DROXIA® or SIKLOS®, as well as other generic forms) and ENDARI®, and Novartis, Global Blood Therapeutics, Imara, Pfizer, AstraZeneca, Micelle BioPharma, CRISPR Therapeutics/Vertex Pharmaceuticals and bluebird bio each have product candidates in various stages of clinical development for the treatment of SCD, any of which may compete with olinciguat, if approved.
+Similarly, three products have been approved for the treatment of DN, including AVAPRO®, CAPOTEN® and COZAAR®, and we are aware of late-stage clinical trials being conducted by Eli Lilly/Boehringer Injelheim, AstraZeneca, Janssen and Bayer for the treatment of DN that might compete with praliciguat, if approved.
+Similarly, Novartis, Bayer/Merck, AstraZeneca and Eli Lilly/Boehringer Ingelheim each have product candidates in late-stage clinical trials for the treatment HFpEF, any of which may also compete with praliciguat, if approved.
 If our product candidates do not obtain regulatory approvals in our target indications prior to these or any other competing product candidates, or if our product candidates do not demonstrate superior efficacy, safety or tolerability compared to these and any other approved therapeutics for our target indications, we may not be able to compete effectively.